nsforth/vxrifa/README.md

 });
 </code></pre>
 <h3>Notes and limitations</h3>
 There is one small thing that should be done before using VxRifa.
-You must call {@link VxRifaUtil#registerRIFACodec(io.vertx.core.Vertx) } once for any instance of Vert.x.<br>
+You must call <tt>VxRifaUtil.registerRIFACodec</tt> once for any instance of Vert.x.<br>
 VxRifa uses wrapper for encapsulation of methods parameters in your interfaces so it should be registered before any sending by eventBus.
 You should also remember that any parameters and returned objects should be immutable(effectively immutable) or thread-safe somehow.<br>
-Currently messaging by VxRifa only possible for local non-clustered Vert.X instances because RIFAMessageCodec not supported network encoding/decoding of objects.
+Currently messaging by VxRifa only possible for local non-clustered Vert.X instances because <tt>RIFAMessageCodec</tt> not supported network encoding/decoding of objects.
 I hope to solve that in near future.